gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

 * Modify expiry dates using "Quick Edit" and "Bulk Edit".
 * Receive email notifications when your content expires.
 * Show expiry dates in your content, automatically or with shortcodes.

-This plugin was previously known as "Post Expirator".

 ## Options for Expiring Posts